Generating with Confidence: Uncertainty Quantification for Black-box Large Language Models: Background

 \subsection{Uncertainty vs. Confidence}

 Uncertainty and confidence are sometimes deemed antonyms.
 However, confidence scores typically bear a slightly different meaning, especially outside the Bayesian literature.
-Specifically, the confidence scores are generally associated with both the input and the prediction and can be expressed as $C(x, y)$~\citep{Chow1970OnTradeoff,Corbiere2019AddressingConfidence,Jiang2018ToClassifier,lin2022scrib}.
+Specifically, while $U$, as discussed in~\cref{sec:background:u}, only depends on $x$ and is a property of the predicted \textit{distribution}, the confidence scores are generally associated with both the input and the prediction and can be expressed as $C(x, y)$~\citep{Chow1970OnTradeoff,Corbiere2019AddressingConfidence,Jiang2018ToClassifier,lin2022scrib}.
+As a concrete example, for $P(Y|x) = \mathcal{N}(\mu, \sigma^2)$, the variance $\sigma^2$ is an uncertainty measure.
+For a particular prediction $Y=y$, the negative z-score $-\frac{|y-\mu|}{\sigma}$ could be a confidence measure.
 Notice the use of a lower-case $y$ in the notation, instead of a upper-case $Y$ that represents a random variable.
 In the context of classification, one of the simplest and most used confidence measures is just the predicted probability $\hat{p}(Y=y|x)$~\citep{Geifman2017SelectiveNetworks, hendrycks2017a}.
 The corresponding {\bf confidence score} in NLG is the joint probability: Obviously, \cref{eq:jointproba} requires access to the original LLM\footnote{Here, we assume a auto-regressive LLM.
 For other models, computing such a quantify might require a different approach, if possible.}.
 In \cref{sec:methods}, we will elaborate some alternatives that do not require such white-box access.

-Existing literature sometimes uses uncertainty estimate $U(x)$ to predict the correctness of a particular response $\mathbf{s}$~\citep{kuhn2023semantic,malinin2021uncertainty}, ignoring the distinction between uncertainty and confidence. \cref{sec:exp} shows that this is problematic, and confidence serves as a more reliable indicator of the correctness of a given response.
+Existing literature sometimes uses uncertainty estimate $U(x)$ to predict the correctness of a particular response $\mathbf{s}$~\citep{kuhn2023semantic,malinin2021uncertainty}, ignoring the distinction between uncertainty and confidence. \cref{sec:exp} shows that this is problematic, and confidence is a more reliable indicator of the correctness of a given response.